-All subsidiaries are wholly owned and fully consolidated.
-Intra-group transactions and balances on transactions between group companies have been eliminated.
-Where the accounting policies of subsidiaries differ from those of the Group, they are restated in the consolidated financial statements.
+Intragroup transactions and balances on operations between group companies have been eliminated.
+When the accounting methods used by subsidiaries differ from those of the Group, they are restated for the preparation of the consolidated financial statements.

 3.3.
 SEGMENT INFORMATION